TrustPy/TrustPy/README.md

 - **Trust Spectrum**: Visualizes trust densities across all classes.
 - **NetTrustScore (NTS)**: Provides a scalar metric summarizing overall trustworthiness.

-These tools are ideal for assessing and comparing the **reliability** of predictive models (e.g., DNNs) in classification scenarios.
+These tools are ideal for assessing and comparing the **reliability** of predictive models (e.g., DNNs).

 ---